-When continuing on developing as a leader in the reserve, national defence is in good, knowledgeable hands.
+If you continue improving as a leader in the reserve, national defence is in good, knowledgeable hands.
 It is also possible to deepen your leadership and training skills in fixed term service, by applying to the National Defence University or completing degrees of different levels at educational institutions.

-The greatest beneficiary is, however, the leader himself/herself.
-Growing as a person, developing as a leader and learning to learn are a great resource that will be of use to you for the rest of your life.
+The greatest beneficiary is, however, the leader themselves.
+Growing as a person, developing as a leader and learning to learn is a great resource that will be of use to you for the rest of your life.
 It is good to be prepared for the fact that you will need your leadership certificate and leadership file in many instances in civilian life.